Jonah Hex: Origins

-Born on November 1, 1838, in northwestern Missouri to Woodson and Virginia Hex, Jonah was a regular victim of physical abuse inflicted by his father, an alcoholic.
-In 1851, Woodson sold his son as a slave to a local Apache tribe.
+Born on November 1, 1838, in northwestern Missouri to Woodson and Virginia Hex, Jonah and his mother were regular victims of physical abuse inflicted by his father, an alcoholic.
+Virginia eventually left Woodson with a traveling salesman, planning to return for Jonah after becoming established elsewhere, though she ultimately became a prostitute to survive.
+1851, Woodson sold his son as a slave to a local Apache tribe.
 They worked him constantly until he saved their chieftain from a puma; in gratitude, the chief took Jonah as his adopted son, but this angered his own son, Noh-Tante.
 Noh-Tante shared Jonah's affections for a young girl named White Fawn, so he betrayed his adopted brother during their manhood rite at the age of 16 and left Jonah to die at the hands of a party of Kiowa Indians.
 A patrol of American cavalrymen came to his aid, but when they saw him trying to help the Kiowa, the soldiers shot him as well.
 Jonah survived only when an old trapper scavenging the site found him clinging to life and nursed him back to health.
 Returning to his tribe's camp, he found that they had already left, leaving him without a family once again.